SVAI/nf-qiagen/README.md

 ### Ingenuity Knowledge Base
 The Ingenuty Knowledge Base (IKB) (QIAGEN) is a large, structured collection of curated findings from the biomedical literature.
 IKB content is represented as a network with nodes (genes, drugs and other molecules, biological functions, diseases, and pathways) and edges (representing prior experimental observations).

-### >>> Need explanation of canonical pathways?

 ### Upstream Regulator Analysis
-Upstream Regulator Analysis (URA) (CITATION) based on the IKB is used to infer activation or inhibition of regulators potentially causing observed gene expression changes.
+Upstream Regulator Analysis (URA) [Krämer et al. Bioinformatics.
+2014 Feb 15;30(4):523-30.
+PMID: 24336805] based on the IKB is used to infer activation or inhibition of regulators potentially causing observed gene expression changes.
-### >>> cite paper

 ### >>> (COULD ADD SMALL DRAWING FROM OUR PAPER HERE)

 ### Machine learning-augmented Pathway Analysis
-Machine learning-augmented Pathway Analysis (MLPA) is used to infer weighted and signed pathway-gene associations.
+Machine Learning-augmented Pathway Analysis (MLPA) is used to infer weighted and signed pathway-gene associations.
 Its method is based on content-driven vector space embedding of genes, with gene feature vectors being used for subsequent training for pathway prediction.

 ### Software availability and reproducibility
 PCA, t-SNE, as well as data preprocessing was performed in a jupyter notebook running Python 2.7 with libraries pandas, sklearn, numpy and matplotlib.
 PCA and t-SNE was also run independently using Omicsoft ArrayStudio (QIAGEN) with similar results.
 DESeq2 is publicly available (R) but we used it as part of a pipeline in Omicsoft ArrayStudio.
 URA and access to the IKB is commercially available in Ingenuity Pathway Analysis (IPA) (QIAGEN).
 MLPA is in active development and has not yet been made publicly available.
 The jupyter notebook and all necessary input data is being provided as a gzipped tar bundle on github.